RNA virus

-The International Committee on Taxonomy of Viruses (ICTV) classifies RNA viruses as those that belong to Group III, Group IV or Group V of the Baltimore classification system.
-This category excludes Group VI, viruses with RNA genetic material but which use DNA intermediates in their life cycle: these are called retroviruses, including HIV-1 and HIV-2 which cause AIDS.
+All RNA viruses use a homologous RNA-dependent polymerase for replication and are categorized by the International Committee on Taxonomy of Viruses (ICTV) into the realm Riboviria.
+This includes viruses belonging to Group III, Group IV, Group V, and Group VI of the Baltimore classification system.
+Group VI comprises the retroviruses, which have RNA genetic material but use DNA intermediates in their life cycle.
+Riboviria does not include viroids and satellite nucleic acids: Deltavirus, Avsunviroidae, and Pospiviroidae are taxa that were mistakenly included in 2019, but this was corrected in 2020.

-As of May 2020, all known RNA viruses encoding an RNA-directed RNA polymerase are believed to form a monophyletic group, known as the realm Riboviria.
-The majority of such RNA viruses fall into the kingdom Orthornavirae and the rest have a positioning not yet defined.
-The realm does not contain all RNA viruses: Deltavirus, Asunviroidae, and Pospiviroidae are taxa of RNA viruses that were mistakenly included in 2019, but corrected in 2020.

 Characteristics

 Single-stranded RNA viruses and RNA Sense

 RNA viruses can be further classified according to the sense or polarity of their RNA into negative-sense and positive-sense, or ambisense RNA viruses.
 Positive-sense viral RNA is similar to mRNA and thus can be immediately translated by the host cell.
 Negative-sense viral RNA is complementary to mRNA and thus must be converted to positive-sense RNA by an RNA-dependent RNA polymerase before translation.
 Purified RNA of a positive-sense virus can directly cause infection though it may be less infectious than the whole virus particle.
 In contrast, purified RNA of a negative-sense virus is not infectious by itself as it needs to be transcribed into positive-sense RNA; each virion can be transcribed to several positive-sense RNAs.
 Ambisense RNA viruses resemble negative-sense RNA viruses, except they translate genes from their negative and positive strands.